arvados/arvados/contrib/bootstrap-tools/README.md

 ## Introduction

 This package provides scripts to initialize an Arvados cluster with data, built on top of the Python SDK.

+## Installation

+The package currently requires the recent developmental version of the Arvados Python SDK.
+To install it, first check out the Arvados source repository:

+      git clone git://git.arvados.org/arvados.git

+Then install the Python SDK in a virtual environment:

+      mkdir -p "$HOME/python-venvs/arvados-bootstrap"
+      python3 -m venv "$HOME/python-venvs/arvados-bootstrap"
+      . "$HOME/python-venvs/arvados-bootstrap/bin/.activate"
+      cd arvados
+      WORKDIR="$PWD" pip3 install sdk/python

-From inside this directory, you can install it by running:
+Finally, you can install this tool by running:

-      pipx install .

-or if you're managing your own virtualenvs and have one activated:
+      cd contrib/bootstrap-tools

-      pip install .
+      pip3 install .

 ## arv-export